rhMorey/rhMorey/README.md

-DISCORD : al pacino#7777
+## Hi, :)

-TWITTER : @Moreyds
+All my repo is in private mode.

-All my repo is in private mode. (except one because i made a mistake)
+If you want to contact me, here my discord : al pacino#7777, and my twitter : @Moreyds